 These crops are virtually maintenance free and really are such easy vegetables to grow!
 Simply plant onion bulbs and individual garlic cloves on well drained soil in spring or autumn - then leave them to it!
 In late summer when the foliage yellows and dies back, you can lift them and dry them in the sun before storing them.
 What could be easier?

 Tomato plants are so quick that you can almost watch them grow so they are the ideal easy vegetable for kids to grow.
 Choose a bush variety like ‘Cherry Cascade’ that can be planted in hanging baskets and window boxes.
 Bush varieties don’t require training or side-shooting so you only need to feed and water them.
-If you don’t feel confident enough to grow them from seed then order your tomatoes as plug plants.
+If you don’t feel confident enough to grow them from seed then order tomato plug plants.

 For an easy to grow root vegetable try beetroot.
 Often used in salads but equally tasty eaten warm and freshly boiled as a vegetable.
 Beetroot can be sown directly into moist ground from March to July.
 As they grow, thin the seedlings to about 5cm apart.
 From May to September you can look forward to harvesting your own colourful, succulent beetroot.